-The beautiful thing about Macedonia is its three distinct climates going on at the same time: it can be Mediterranean, mountainous and kind of continental!
+The beautiful thing about North Macedonia is its three distinct climates going on at the same time: it can be Mediterranean, mountainous and kind of continental!
 Summers are generally long and hot, whilst winters can be mild and wet.

 If you’re coming to the city and wondering about Skopje weather, the city should be avoided in July and August as the temperature gets really hot!
 May is a great time to visit overall as the temperature is comfortable and Spring is having a party.
 I visited for all of March and just caught the end of the ski season which was great.
 If you wanna ski, from December to March is the best time to visit!